P. N. Oak

-Purushottam Nagesh Oak (2 March 1917 – 4 December 2007) was a historical negationist from India.
+Purushottam Nagesh Oak (2 March 1917 – 4 December 2007) was an pseudo-historical Hindutva author from India.

 Among his prominent claims were that Christianity and Islam are both derivatives of Hinduism; that Vatican City, Kaaba, Westminster Abbey and the Taj Mahal were once Hindu temples dedicated to Shiva; and that the Papacy was originally a Vedic Priesthood.
 While all of these claims are demonstrably false and incompatible with historical and archaeological records, their reception in Indian popular culture has been noted by observers of contemporary Indian society.
 He ran an 'Institute for Rewriting Indian History' in the 1980s which published a quarterly periodical called Itihas Patrika dedicated to fringe causes; he had also written numerous books, some of which have even lead to court cases in a bid to alter the mainstream history narrative.

 Life

 Oak was born in a Marathi Brahmin Family in 1917 in Indore in the erstwhile Princely State of Indore, British India.
 According to his own account, he completed an M.A.
 (Agra) and a law degree (LL.B.
 Mumbai), before being inducted as a Class I Gazetted officer in the Ministry of Information and Broadcasting wherein he wrote various journalistic pieces.
 Before joining the army, he also claims to have worked as an English tutor at Fergusson College in Pune.
 During World War II he enlisted in the Indian National Army, which fought alongside the Japanese against the British.
 He served in the propaganda sections, but was never captured by the British after the end of hostilities.
 According to his own account he skillfully evaded capture as he journeyed from Singapore to Calcutta between 1945 and 1946.
 While in the Army, he wrote a play called Rani of Zanshi: A Play in Three Acts, it had been produced to commemorate the first anniversary of the founding of the Rani of Jhansi Regiment (the Women's Regiment) of the INA in July 1943.

 In 1964, he founded an organisation called Institute for Rewriting Indian History.
 He died on 4 December 2007, at 3.30 am at his Pune residence aged 90.